garlictech/workflows/README.md

 #### Coverage report

 At the end of each test run, you will receive a test coverage report.
-Mind, that we should keep it at 100%, later, we will force build failure in CI if the coverage is less, than 100!
+The tests fail if the coverage is below the threshold.
+The current values (they may increase in the future versions of the workflows):

+* global: 50%: the global coverage of the project must be higher than that
+* component modifier: global - 10%: all the components must be at least this coverage

 You can access the coverage report in your project folder, under `reports/coverage` (open it in a browser).
 The system will create this folder after the very first test run.